Malaika wa Azania: Education

 Wa Azania attended Tshimologo Junior Primary in Zone 9 Meadowlands until grade five.
 Thereafter, she attended Melpark Primary School in Melville, Johannesburg.
 She completed her high school education at Florida Park High School, before studying at Rhodes University where she obtained a Bachelor of Science degree majoring in Geography.
 She went on to obtain a Bachelor of Science (Honours) degree cum laude at the same university in 2017.
-Malaika pursued a Master of Science degree in Geography at Rhodes University and in 2021 completed a Master of Public Affairs at the Tshwane University of Technology under the supervision of renowned Public Administration scholar, Professor Mashupye Herbert Maserumule.
+Malaika pursued a Master of Science degree in Geography at Rhodes University and in 2021 completed a Master of Public Affairs at the Tshwane University of Technology under the supervision of Professor Mashupye Herbert Maserumule.
 In the same year, she registered for a Master of Science in Urban and Regional Planning at the University of Johannesburg.

 Achievements

-Wa Azania has written for the Mail and Guardian, The Thinker, DestinyConnect, Sunday Independent and the African Independent.
+Wa Azania has written for the Mail & Guardian, The Thinker, DestinyConnect, Sunday Independent and the African Independent.
 She is the former African Union African Youth Charter ambassador for the SADC region and a former youth representative in the SADC Food and Nutrition Security Committee.
 She also served as the Secretary General of the African Youth Coalition, established in 2013 by the Thabo Mbeki Foundation in South Africa.

 Wa Azania was selected as one of the top young South Africans in the Mail & Guardian 200 Young South Africans in 2015.
 In 2016, she was awarded the Youth Making it Happen Award by the former Miss South Africa, Joan Ramagoshi.

 She is the director of her own company Pen and Azanian Revolution (Pty) Ltd.

-Controversy

-Malaika wa Afrika was involved in various accusations of apparently doing the Phd of the former Ekurhuleni Metro Municipality mayor Mzwandile Masina.
-This particular claim was made by her former boyfriend Katlego Mamabolo, whom they would engage in sexual acts at her Centurion, Pretoria home.
-Katlego Mamabolo after their breakup released screenshots of their private conversations as well as a picture of her holding "Sexual handcuffs" of which Malaika wa Afrika intended to use on Katlego Mamabolo.

-On 18 May 2020 Katlego Mamabolo retracted all statements only regarding the claim that Malika wa Afrika did the Phd for Mzandile Masina, he however, affirms the leaked texts and picture.